Nergal (crater)

 Nergal crater is a crater on Jupiter's moon Ganymede.
 It has a distinctive ejecta blanket surrounding it that's darker nearer the craters and brighter further away.
 The inner region of the ejecta is characterized by a lobate appearance indicative of the flow of a liquid (or slushy) substance over the surface.
 The flow was probably icy surface material melted by the energy released during the impact that formed the crater.

-The crater is named after the Sumerian god of war, death, disease.
+The crater is named after the Sumerian god of war, death, and disease.